R3Conclave/conclave-core-sdk/docs/docs/faq.md

 ### Will using Conclave require any agreements with Intel?

-No. Modern chips support a feature called flexible launch control that allows the owner of the hardware to decide which enclaves can be loaded.
+No. Modern chips support a feature called "flexible launch control" that allows the owner of the hardware to decide which enclaves can be loaded.
 For example, if you deploy to Microsoft Azure, no agreement or interaction with Intel is needed, as Azure allows any self-signed enclave.